 Honestly, I wish we could do more, but while we await Congressional action on legislation, we are limited in what we can achieve.
 I have suggested we establish an interagency working group among federal financial regulatory agencies so that the various regulatory entities can have a clear channel for communicating and coordinating our actions.
 That would be a significant step forward in terms of harmonizing our efforts across the executive branch.
 My hope is that in the near future we’ll have momentum on that front.

 Another reassuring sign is that we’ve witnessed a tremendous shift in terms of leading policymakers addressing this issue with greater clarity.
-It was certainly a help last December when Treasury Secretary Janet Yellen told Congress that banking reform for marijuana-related businesses would be beneficial (opens new window), as it would allow for more efficient tax collection from this growing industry.
-Just last week, the U.S. Conference of Mayors passed a resolution urging Congress (opens new window) to address the marijuana banking issue.
+It was certainly a help last December when Treasury Secretary Janet Yellen told Congress that banking reform for marijuana-related businesses would be beneficial (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) , as it would allow for more efficient tax collection from this growing industry.
+Just last week, the U.S. Conference of Mayors passed a resolution urging Congress (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) to address the marijuana banking issue.
 So we’re seeing more policymakers stepping forward with a highly reasonable and pragmatic approach to the issue, which we should all welcome.

 At the same time, growing media attention is a great help.
-A recent article in Politico covered the rise in crime (opens new window) targeting cash-based cannabis businesses, reflecting the need for urgent legislative action.
+A recent article in Politico covered the rise in crime (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) targeting cash-based cannabis businesses, reflecting the need for urgent legislative action.
 I was pleased to see a prominent D.C.-based publication, one that many in the political and legislative classes pay close attention to, digging into this issue.
 Other leading mainstream publications that set the agenda, like the Washington Post, the New York Times and Wall Street Journal, have also covered the issue, and I certainly hope they’ll continue to do so.

 ‘An Untenable Situation’